Mercedes-Benz EQA Review & Prices

 Boot space

-A quick refresher on how that compares to other alternatives: The Enyaq is the pick of the bunch at 585 litres, followed closely by the ID4’s 543 litres.
-The Q4 e-tron offers 520 litres, then it’s a bit of a drop to the XC40 Recharge at 461 litres and the Mustang Mach-e at 402 litres.
+Compare that with other alternatives, and the Tesla Model Y is the pick of the bunch with a whopping 854 litres of boot space, followed closely by the Enyaq’s 585 litres.
+The Q4 e-tron offers 520 litres, then it’s a bit of a drop to the iX1 at 490 litres and the Mustang Mach-e at 402 litres.
+The Tesla and the Ford both have handy storage under the bonnet as well, something the Mercedes doesn’t get.
 Whichever way you look at it, the EQA just isn’t very practical.

 The news isn’t all bad though, because you can still fit five carry-on cases in there, and there’s no lip to lug things over.